-We comply with Corporate Governance Guidelines and disclosure standards that apply to Canadian companies listed on the TSX as well as with corporate governance standards that apply to us as a foreign issuer listed on the NYSE and registered with the SEC.
+We comply with Corporate Governance Guidelines and disclosure standards that apply to Canadian companies listed on the TSX as well as with corporate governance standards that apply to us as a foreign private issuer listed on the NYSE and registered with the SEC.
 As a foreign private issuer, we follow home-country practices in lieu of certain provisions of the NYSE and SEC.
 The ways in which our corporate governance practices as a foreign private issuer differ from those followed by domestic companies are disclosed on our website (www.eldoradogold.com/about-us/governance).

-In 2021, we continued our focus on the following key governance areas:
+In 2022, we continued our focus on the following key governance areas:

-- · Enhanced oversight of the Company's human capital management - · Executive succession planning - · A commitment to diversity and inclusion - · A refresh of our compliance policies and employee training
+- · Enhanced oversight of the Company's HCM

+- Executive succession planning

+- · A commitment to diversity and inclusion

+- · A refresh of our compliance policies and employee training, including the formal addition of Chief Compliance Officer to the EVP and General Counsel role